4site-interactive-studios/4site-en-landing-page-redirect/README.md

   Redirects will include any URL arguments present on the landing page.
 All query parameters are carried over to the EN donation page.

 * **Customizing Text**
   To change the return message bar text, edit the `returnLinkTextTemplate` configuration variable in `en-code-block.js`.
 The `{domain}` placeholder will be automatically replaced with the actual domain from the referrer.
-To change redirect dates and URLs, edit the `urlsByDate` object in `landing-page-gtm-tag.js`.
+To change redirect dates and URLs, edit the `urlsByDate` object in your configuration (see example HTML files for reference).

-* **Date Matching Priority**
+* **Date Format**
-  When both year-agnostic (`MM-DD`) and year-specific (`MM-DD-YYYY`) dates are configured for the same month and day, the year-specific date takes precedence for that year.
+  All dates must be in `YYYY-MM-DD` format.
+This ensures clear, unambiguous date matching and follows ISO 8601 standards.

 * **Error Handling**
   The scripts include comprehensive error handling for URL construction, cookie operations, and DOM manipulation.
 Errors are logged to the console for debugging purposes.